Collaboration with artist Jamie Drouin.

 A video shows Smith sitting on a chair, documenting the surrounds with a small wooden camera – a swing-lens Kodak Panoram from the early 20th century.
-The artist modified the camera, disengaging the mechanical shutter, to move the swinging action of the lens by hand.
+The artist modified the camera, breaking it, disengaging the mechanical shutter, so it works by moving the swinging action of the lens by pulling at threads wrapped around her fingers.

 Conduit:Roundhouse is a collaborative project between artists Jamie Drouin and Trudi Lynn Smith.
 A series of works, developed through visits to the E&N Roundhouse in Victoria West, operate at the interdisciplinary fold of visual and sound art.

-The E&N Roundhouse is located on unceded First Nations territory.
+The E&N Roundhouse is located on stolen Indigenous land.
 The City of Victoria and the surrounding areas lie on the territories of the Lekwungen and Coast Salish peoples, and the E&N site lies on the territories of the Esquimalt and Songhees peoples.
 Within the colonial state, it is considered an important part of the architectural history of Canada evidenced by several prominent designations including its classification as a National Historic Site by the Government of Canada and a Municipal Heritage Property from the City of Victoria.
 It is slated for re-development.

-At present a site of transition, over the course of the last two years, the Roundhouse has been a progressively fleeting space, no longer a working train yard.
-We had the opportunity to document the space and gesture towards it’s liminality and undecidedness.
+At present a site of transition, over the course of the last few years, the Roundhouse has been a progressively fleeting space, no longer a working train yard.

 The radical reformulation of movement, vision and travel that was generated by the locomotion of the railway was of considerable interest for Smith.
 During that time, a profusion of new technology experimented with an emerging individuality.
 These 19th century technologies – ranging from optical devices, sensorium environments and film, were on the edge of possibility in the colonial industrial machine.
 The radical reformulation of the world – and the consequences – bear consideration.